netobserv/network-observability-operator/docs/FlowCollector.md

 </table>

-### FlowCollector.spec.agent.ebpf.debug
+### FlowCollector.spec.agent.ebpf.debugging
 <sup><sup>[↩ Parent](#flowcollectorspecagentebpf)</sup></sup>

 Debug allows setting some aspects of the internal configuration of the eBPF agent.
 This section is aimed exclusively for debugging and fine-grained performance optimizations (for example GOGC, GOMAXPROCS env vars).
 Users setting its values do it at their own risk.
+TODO: this is just a placeholder to test breaking changes in properties.
+Revert to "debug"

 <table>
     <thead>